-- (2) If the PHO receives a request under subclause (1), the PHO must: - (a) carry out a review of the Claims and deductions; - (b) engage with the DHB if required to understand the reasons for the increase; and - (c) respond to the Contracted Provider with the PHO's finding no later than 20 Business Days after the date of the Contracted Provider's request.
+- (2) If the PHO receives a request under subclause (1), the PHO must: - (a) carry out a review of the Claims and deductions; - (b) engage with the DHB if required to understand the reasons for the increase; and - (c) respond to the Contracted Provider with the PHO's finding no later than 20 Business Days after the date of the Contracted Provider's request. - (3) If the PHO's review finds that the increase described in subclause (1) is directly attributable to the changes to General Medical Services provisions in this Agreement that came into effect on 1 July 2014 ("GMS changes") then: - (a) despite clause 4 of Schedule F1.1, the maximum amount that may be deducted from future payments to the PHO for First Level Services will be an amount calculated as follows:

-- (3) If the PHO's review finds that the increase described in subclause (1) is directly attributable to the changes to General Medical Services provisions in this Agreement that came into effect on 1 July 2014 ("GMS changes") then: - (a) despite clause (4) of Schedule F1.1, the maximum amount that may be deducted from future payments to the PHO for First Level Services will be an amount calculated as follows: - the total amount deducted from the PHO in respect of the Contracted Provider between 1 July 2013 and 1 July 2014 - divided by 12; and - (b) for each month of the quarter commencing 1 July, 1 October, 1 January or 1 April in which the review request was received, the DHB will pay the PHO an amount calculated as follows: - the actual amount deducted from the Contracted Provider in accordance with clause 4 of Schedule F1.1 minus the amount calculated in accordance with subclause (a).
+the total amount deducted from the PHO in respect of the Contracted Provider between 1 July 2013 and 1 July 2014 divided by 12; and the actual amount deducted from the Contracted Provider in accordance with clause 4 of Schedule F1.1 minus the amount calculated in accordance with subclause (a).